Virginia man gets prison for cyberstalking ex-girlfriends

+Prosecutors said Thumma “manipulated, tormented and terrorized” the two women and their families for a year until his arrest in April 2019.

-Prosecutor Brian R. Hood said the women leaving Thumma led to a “campaign to ruin them.”
-Thumma shared the photos from various anonymous accounts, and later broke into one women’s Twitter account to share the images.
-He also demanded the second victim send him $25,000 worth of bitcoin.
+Prosecutor Brian R. Hood said Thumma was on a “campaign to ruin” them for leaving him.
+He shared photos from anonymous accounts and later broke into one women’s Twitter account to share the images.
+He demanded $25,000 worth of bitcoin from the other woman.

 Information from: Richmond Times-Dispatch, http://www.richmond.com